 Advantages that were once held by third-party adtech providers have diminished, with media buying and bidding becoming much easier and faster with these improved native tools.
 As a result, Facebook and Google’s algorithm improvements have made a lot of adtech largely obsolete.

 A lot of adtech… but not all of it.

-We’ve managed over $3 Billion in ad spend over the last few years, driving ROAS for some of the most profitable apps and companies in the world.
-We do it as efficiently as humanly – or “mechanically” possible, thanks to having both a gifted team and some very powerful tools.
+We have managed over $3 Billion in ad spend over the last few years.
+Consequently, driving ROAS for some of the most profitable apps and companies in the world.
+We do it as efficiently and humanly – or “mechanically” as possible.
+Thanks to having both a gifted team and some very powerful tools.

 AdRules is our own Self-Service Ad Buying & Creative Automation For Facebook & Google App Campaigns.
-It simplifies the process of social advertising by using workflow automation to build ads quickly, reduce management, and improve reporting performance over Facebook’s native tools.
+It simplifies the process of social advertising by using workflow automation to build ads quickly.
+It also reduces management and improves reporting performance over Facebook’s native tools.
 AdRules is free until the end of July.